digitallyinduced/ihp/Guide/file-storage.markdown

     ];
 ```

 Then we need to generate a private and public key pair.
-We can do it in our Config file. and save the keys in the Config for later use.
+We can do it in our Config file, and save the keys for later use.

 ```haskell
 -- Config/Config.hs